-Hot air rises and cold air sinks, so the cold drafts you feel are the vacuum effect of the cold air rushing up to replace the warm air that is being sucked out of the open cracks, gaps and holes in your home.
+Hot air rises and cold air sinks, so the house drafts you feel are the vacuum effect of the cold air rushing up to replace the warm air that is being sucked out of the open cracks, gaps and holes in your home.
 These openings can usually be found around drafty doors and windows.

 RELATED POST: 10 Kitchen appliances that make cooking easier

-Finding drafts in your house
+How to find cold drafts in your house

 We found the easiest way of finding drafts in the house is to use a Thermal Heat Detector.
 This handy gadget requires a 9 volt battery and uses infrared sensors to help you pinpoint where the cold spots are located.
-It’s the perfect DIY tool for finding those areas in your drafty house where the cold air is sneaking in.
+It’s the perfect DIY tool for finding those areas in your cold drafty room where the cold air is sneaking in.

 Other ways of finding drafts in your house include running your hand around the edges of windows and doors to feel if there’s a breeze.
 You could look for cracks where light is coming through where it shouldn’t be.
 Or you could use a candle flame, incense smoke or even a tissue to help determine where drafts are getting in.